APGRoboCop/rcbot2/README.md

 Special thanks to pongo1231 for adding more TF2 support and NoSoop for adding AMBuild support and many more!

 The [bots-united.com discord][] and [forums][bots-united forums] are the places to ask for general RCBot2 support.
-I'm not present in either of those; file an issue on this repository if you need support for this particular project.
+I'm not present in either of those<strike>; file an issue on this repository if you need support for this particular project</strike>.

 [rcbot2]: http://rcbot.bots-united.com/
 [bots-united.com discord]: https://discord.gg/BbxR5wY